 10.63 EDMG A-MPDU with multiple TIDs

-A multi-TID A-MPDU is an A-MPDU that contains QoS Data frames where at least two of the QoS Data frames have different TID values.
+A multi-TID A-MPDU is an A-MPDU that contains QoS Data frames with at least two different TID values.

-An EDMG STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true shall set the EDMG Multi-TID Aggregation Support subfield of the EDMG Capabilities element it transmits to a nonzero value and shall set the value of the EDMG Multi-TID BlockAck Support subfield in the same element to be equal or greater than the value of the EDMG Multi-TID Aggregation Support subfield.
-Otherwise, these subfields shall be set to 0.
+An EDMG STA with dot11AMPDUwithMultipleTIDOptionImplemented set to true shall set the EDMG Multi-TID Aggregation Support subfield of the EDMG Capabilities element it transmits to a nonzero value Otherwise, the subfield shall be set to 0.

 An EDMG STA shall not send a multi-TID A-MPDU to an EDMG STA that has the EDMG Multi-TID Aggregation Support subfield in its EDMG Capabilities element equal to 0.

-The number of different TID values in the multi-TID A-MPDU shall not exceed the number specified by the intended recipient in the Multi-TID Aggregation Support subfield of the recipient’s EDMG Capabilities element.
+The number of different TID values in the multi-TID A-MPDU shall not exceed the number specified by the intended recipient in the Multi-TID Aggregation Support subfield of the recipient’s EDMG Capabilities element plus one.

+Ack Policy field in all MPDUs sent in multi-TID A-MPDU shall be set to the same value.

+The originator shall not transmit two or more consecutive Multi-TID A-MPDUs if following conditions apply

+Ack policy of the contained MPDUs in first A-MPDU is equal to Block Ack

+Total number of different TIDs in all consecutive A-MPDUs is greater than value in Multi-TID Aggregation Support subfield of the recipient’s EDMG Capabilities element plus one

+A number of MPDUs sent under multi-TID A-MPDU(s) shall not exceed

+the size of Block Ack Bitmap subfield that is negotiated during the block ack establishment (see 10.24) per each TID

+total number of MPDUs equal to 20148

+The limitation applies to outstanding multi-TID A-MPDU that Ack policy of the MPDUs is equal to normal Ack and to sequence of multi-TID A-MPDU that starts with one or few multi-TID A-MPDUs with Ack policy of the MPDUs is equal to BlockAck.

-An EDMG STA that receives a Multi-TID A-MPDU with containing an MPDU with Ack Policy set to Implicit Block Ack shall respond with an EDMG Multi-TID BlockAck frame.
+An EDMG STA that receives a Multi-TID A-MPDU containing an MPDU(s) with Ack Policy set to Implicit Block Ack shall respond with an EDMG Multi-TID BlockAck frame that contains Per-TID Info field with a BlockAck Bitmap subfield for each of the TIDs of the MPDUs.

+.

 Editor note:

 this sub clause is Taken from 10.24.6 Selection of BlockAck and BlockAckReq variants and resolved below

+The originator may transmit Multi-TID BlockAckReq frame with the TID value in the Per TID Info subfield that is equal to the TID of MPDUs sent out of multi-TID A-MPDU.
+The originator shall not transmit Multi-TID BlockAckReq frame with the TID value in the Per TID Info subfield that is not equal to the TID of MPDUs sent out of multi-TID A-MPDU.

+The number of BAR Information fields included in a Multi-TID BlockAckReq frame shall not be greater than the value indicated in the EDMG Multi-TID Aggregation Support subfield plus one.

-An EDMG STA that supports EDMG Multi-TID BlockAck and receives a Multi-TID BlockAckReq frame shall respond with an EDMG Multi-TID BlockAck frame that contains a Per-TID Info field with a BlockAck Bitmap subfield for each of the TIDs contained in the BlockAckReq frame, with a Starting Sequence Number subfield set to the Starting Sequence Number subfield of the BlockAck Request Starting Sequence Control subfield and the length of the BlockAck Bitmap subfield calculated as defined in 10.24.2.
-The recipient shall not allocate more than 256 bytes for all the BlockAck Bitmaps subfields in one EDMG 37 Multi-TID Block Ack.
+An EDMG STA that receives a Multi-TID BlockAckReq shall respond with an EDMG Multi-TID BlockAck frame that contains Per-TID Info field with a BlockAck Bitmap subfield for each of the TID indicated in the Multi-TID BlockAckReq

-The number of BAR Information fields included in a Multi-TID BlockAckReq frame shall not be greater than the value indicated in the EDMG Multi-TID BlockAck Support subfield plus one and shall not exceed the value of the BlockAck Bitmap subfield size of 256 bytes for all requested TIDs.

 An EDMG STA may aggregate in a Multi-TID A-MPDU QoS Data frames with different TIDs as defined in Table 9-425 (A-MPDU contents in the data enabled immediate response context), Table 9-426 (A-MPDU contents in the data enabled no immediate response context) or Table 9-428 (A-MPDU contents MPDUs in the control response context).

-A multi-TID A-MPDU transmitted in an EDMG SU PPDU may contain an MPDU or EDMG single MPDU that solicits an immediate acknowledgment of any TID.
+.